isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Enforcement**:

-* Flag (pointer,count) interfaces (this will flag a lot of examples that can't be fixed for compatibility reasons)
+* Flag (pointer, count) interfaces (this will flag a lot of examples that can't be fixed for compatibility reasons)
 * ???

 <a name="Rp-early"></a>